bkamins/bkamins.github.io/_posts/2021-12-10-rowreduce.md

 can see in the output of `@time` the compilation time for the first call is huge, and also after compilation it is faster to work with `collect` version.

-# A use-case from practice?
+# A use-case from practice

 The task recently asked on Slack is the following.
 We have again a data frame that has 10,000 rows and columns, but this time we have 50% of missing values